 Everything produces emissions, but by using carbon offsets, you can neutralize the carbon you produce by donating to a forest protection project that prevents deforestation.

 One of the easiest ways to do that is via EcoCart.
-It’s a plugin for e-commerce businesses that determines the emissions produced by your online business and allows your business (or your customers) to offset exactly the amount of emissions their order has produced.
+EcoCart’s plugin for e-commerce businesses determines the emissions produced by your online business and allows your business (or your customers) to offset exactly the amount of emissions an order has produced.

 Adopting the above-mentioned sustainable practices will help your e-commerce business stand out from your competitors while making a lasting difference for the environment.
 After all, there is only one planet Earth, and it’s our collective responsibility to take care of it.